Selected working papers

 with P. Ball, B. Britton, P. Moriarty, R. Oliver, G. Rippon, A. Saini and J. Wade.
 Quantitative Science Studies, 2021.
 2(1): 263–272.

-Download paper or the data and replication files.
+Download the paper or the data and replication files.